Patternslib/Patterns/src/pat/tooltip/documentation.md

 side of the tooltip (placing the tooltip itself on the right side of the link).
 Notice that the position is the first defined property so you can use shorthand syntax directly.
-If the tooltip does not fit at that position then the left-middle position is tried, and then the the right-top or if all previous options failed the middle of the right side is tried.
+If the tooltip does not fit at that position then the left-middle position is tried, and then the right-top or if all previous options failed the middle of the right side is tried.
 If the tooltip does not fit at any of the preferred positions, then it will be positioned at the location that has the most space, even if this is not